opencontainers/oci-conformance/README.md

 1. **OCI Certified Runtime**
 2. **OCI Certified Image**

+An **OCI Certified Runtime** must accept and correctly run (create/start/terminate/delete) a conforming OCI image.
+An **OCI Certified Image** contains metadata about the contents and dependencies of the image including the content-addressable identity of one or more filesystem layer changeset archives that will be unpacked to make up the final runnable filesystem.

 Organizations or individuals wishing to use any of the below registered trademarks, trademarks pending registration, or trademarks in use must complete the appropriate certification program.

 * OCI
 * OCI Certified
 * Open Container Initiative